 MyPerformance is a free business insights tool that shows you your most useful data.
 Dashboards help you visualise your transactions over time and pull out key metrics to quickly get you up to speed with your payments’ performance.

-Watch the video below as Kate and Jordan provides explains the importance of using business intelligence to manage your payments.
+Watch the video below on the importance of using business intelligence to manage your payments:

 With MyPerformance, you can:

 - View your flows and conversion over time

 - Immediately see key metrics

 - Analyse how your average transaction value (basket size) affects payment performance